ZombieFish17/ZombieFish17-HELLDIVERS-2-Voice-Attack/README.md

 I have have been slowly adding more to this overtime so any suggestions are appreciated.

-I would like to work more on this but have been too bust playing this game spreading democracy to work on it more and moake it more official.
+I would like to work more on this but have been too busy playing this game spreading democracy to work on it more and make it more official.
 I hope you understand